Coronavirus update for customers

 Until further notice our offices remain closed to customers.
 Our Neighbourhood Officers will be out and about as normal conducting estate inspections, but we would ask that any contact with them is made by phone.

-If you feel unwell and have any of the symptoms of coronavirus – fever, cough, muscle pains – please follow the Government’s updated advice on the precautions you need to take if you become ill.
+If you feel unwell and have any of the symptoms of Coronavirus – fever, cough, muscle pains – please follow the Government’s updated advice on the precautions you need to take.

 WE ARE HERE